mckenziewest/math109/syllabus.page/source.md

 <div class="spacer" aria-hidden="true">&nbsp;</div>

+## Technology
+Students are encouraged not to engage in disruptive use of technology.
+The use of calculators or mathematical software will be allowed for most homework exercises.
+You are absolutely not to use resources such as Chegg and StackExchange for homework help or answers.
+DO NOT GOOGLE THE ANSWERS!

+## PhotoMath and ChatGPT
+You are expected to complete assignment on your own without the use of AI tools.
+The use of these programs will significantly limit your actual learning in the course.
+The purpose of the homework is to learn how to do the mathematics so that on the quizzes and exams you will do well.

+<div class="spacer" aria-hidden="true">&nbsp;</div>

 ## Make-up Policies
 You are expected to get your homework to Canvas by the deadline each week.
-If for some reason, you cannot meet that deadline, please get in touch with me, so that we can discuss proper arrangements.
-Due to the nature of specifications grading, you will be expected to turn in repeated attempts at assignments on subsequent Wednesdays.
+If you cannot complete an assignment by a deadline, that's OK, you are allowed a limited number of scores to be dropped from the grade calculation.

 <div class="spacer" aria-hidden="true">&nbsp;</div>

-## Resources
+## Services for Students with Disabilities
-* **SERVICES FOR STUDENTS WITH DISABILITIES** - Any student who has a disability and is in need of classroom accommodations should contact the instructor and the Services for Students with Disabilities Office in Centennial Hall 2106 at the beginning of the semester.
-[HTTPS://WWW.UWEC.EDU/EQUITY-DIVERSITY-INCLUSION/EDI-SERVICES-PROGRAMS/SERVICES-FOR-STUDENTS-WITH-DISABILITIES/](HTTPS://WWW.UWEC.EDU/EQUITY-DIVERSITY-INCLUSION/EDI-SERVICES-PROGRAMS/SERVICES-FOR-STUDENTS-WITH-DISABILITIES/)
+Any student who has a disability and is in need of classroom accommodations should contact the instructor and the Services for Students with Disabilities Office in Centennial Hall 2106 at the beginning of the semester.
+[SSD Website](https://www.uwec.edu/equity-diversity-inclusion/edi-services-programs/services-for-students-with-disabilities/)
-*	**UWEC COUNSELING SERVICES** – A place on campus where you can find someone to talk to when you're feeling hopeless, lonely, depressed, confused, upset over a relationship, or just plain stressed.
-Call for an appointment: (715) 836-5521.

-<div class="spacer" aria-hidden="true">&nbsp;</div>

-## Accessibility
 If you are in need of accommodations, please speak with me before/after class or in my office as soon as possible so that we can make arrangements that suit your needs.

 <div class="spacer" aria-hidden="true">&nbsp;</div>